mhornstein/mhornstein/README.md

 - 2nd year M.Sc.
 Computer Sciences student (in Data Sciences and Artificial Intelligence track) at Bar-Ilan University.
 - B.Sc. in Computer Science from Ben-Gurion University.

-- **⚡ Fun fact**: I am also a certified Computer Science teacher and a certified Graphic Designer.
+- **⚡ Fun fact**: I'm also a certified Computer Science teacher and a certified Graphic Designer, you know, for all that knowledge-sharing jazz 😉.

 <h3 align="left">You can find me in:</h3>
 <p align="left">